Image

 n250

-The N250 looks most like an ATR42 than a Dash 8.
+The N250 looks more like an ATR42 than a Dash 8, but still has a similar appearance.
 It also has a short landing gear attached to the fuselage and six cockpit windows, and additionally has oval cabin windows.
 The tail is more similar to that of the DHC-8 though. (photo WikiMedia/Eka viation)

 DeHavilland Canada DHC-5